+- Presentation of the Candidates

+- Bishop will remain standing after the Gospel and takes the miter after kissing the Book of Gospels, to hear the presentation of the candidates.

+- After the Presentation of the Candidates, the bishop will remove the miter.

+- Homily

+- o The Bishop will preach without the miter

+- Bishop will give the homily at the ambo.

+- Renewal of Baptismal Promises

-- The server will take the crosier and the Bishop will preach without the miter (which was already taken after the Gospel) or crosier. - o Bishop will give the homily in front or at the ambo. - o After the homily, a server holds the Confirmation text for the Bishop.
+- After the homily, the Bishop will return to his chair and put on the miter.

+- o A server holds the Confirmation text for the Bishop.

-Laying on of Hands
+- The Laying on of Hands

+- The Bishop removes his miter.

+- o The Bishops prays the Introductory Prayer

-- There is no miter worn or crosier held for this prayer; - o There will be a period of silent prayer - Concelebrants also join in the laying on of hands
+- o There will be a period of silent prayer

+- o Concelebrants also join in the laying on of hands prayer

-Anointing with Chrism
+- Anointing with Chrism

+- The Bishop puts on the miter and moves to designated position for the anointing.

-- The Deacon will bring the Chrism to the Bishop; - o Please do not place cotton in the bowl with the Chrism. - Soapy water in a bowl, a lemon (cut in quarters) and a hand towel are brought to the Bishop following anointing; - Bishop washes his hands. - Universal Prayer/General Intercessions - Bishop will begin and conclude the Universal Prayer/General Intercessions.
+- The Deacon will bring the Chrism to the Bishop;

+- o Please do not place cotton in the bowl with the Chrism.

+- Soapy water in a bowl, a lemon (cut in quarters) and a hand towel are brought to the Bishop following anointing;

+- o Bishop washes his hands.

+- The Bishop removes his miter.

+- Universal Prayer/General Intercessions

+- Bishop will begin and conclude the Universal Prayer/General Intercessions.
 You do not need to provide a text for the introduction/conclusion.